NLCaceres/my-portfolio/react-client/README.md

 # My Portfolio in React!

 ## Future Changes
-- Update to React 18 + Testing-Library
+- Take advantage of React 18's Suspense library?
 - Updating Testing-Library allows testing Hooks
   - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
   - BUT a UseViewWidth Hook may be useful to replace the viewWidth prop-drilling via the useContext/provider pattern
 - React Router 6
-  - With Typescript?
+- Use Typescript?
 - JSX Dot Notation to simplify imports + name clarity
   - Ex: `<PostCard.Image> { children } </PostCard.Image>`
 - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path